jjgrainger/PostTypes/docs/posttypes/Create-a-post-type.md

 // Register the post type to WordPress
 $books->register();
 ```

-> ##### Hint
->
+{% hint style="info" %}
-> The `register()` method hooks into WordPress and sets up the different actions and
-> filters to create your custom post type.
-You do not need to add any of your PostTypes
-> code in actions/filters.
+The `register()` method hooks into WordPress and sets up the different actions and filters to create your custom post type.
+You do not need to add any of your PostTypes code in actions/filters.
 Doing so may lead to unexpected results.

-Testing hints

-{% hint style="info" %}
-Hello world
 {% endhint %}

 ### Set names